ctuning/ck-object-detection/docker/README.md

 ## Benchmark models individually

 When you run inference using `ck run`, the result gets printed but not saved.

-You can use `ck benchmark` to save the result on the host machine e.g. as follows:
+You can use `ck benchmark` to save the result on the host system as CK experiment entries (JSON files) e.g. as follows:

 ```bash
 $ docker run --runtime=nvidia \